OmEr1112/meteor/README.md

-# meteor
+# Meteor App

-See this project in action here: https://omer1112.github.io/meteor/
+Checkout yourself.
+Link is in description